dwengovzw/learning_content/learning_objects/english/exercises/general/0031_led_oef1/index.md

 ---
 ## Led

-OPGAVE 1
+EXERCISE 1

-Laat led 0 branden.
+Turn on LED 0.

 ***

 <div class="alert alert-box alert-success">
-Merk op dat led 0 het eerste led is aan de <strong>rechterkant</strong>!
+Note that LED 0 is the first LED on the <strong>right side</strong>!
 </div>